HilscherAutomation/netPI-netx-ethernet-lan/README.md

 Use a command e.g. `ip add show` to list all available network interfaces.
 You will recognize the additional netX network interface named `cifx0` next to standard `eth0`.

-At runtime you find the `cifx0` Ethernet configuration file in `/etc/network/interfaces.d/cifx0` or offline in the repository's folder `driver`.
-By default the interface is configured to a static ip address 192.168.253.1.
-Modify the file in accordance to [NetworkConfiguration](https://wiki.debian.org/NetworkConfiguration) to meet your demands.
-If online make sure you deleted the running `cifx0` setup with a command e.g. `ip add del x.x.x.x/x dev cifx0` before you restart the networking server after your modification with `/etc/init.d/networking restart`.
+At runtime you find the dynamically created (depending on the environment variables) `cifx0` Ethernet configuration file at `/etc/network/interfaces.d/cifx0`.
+If no variables have been defined at all a static ip address 192.168.253.1 is configured.
+The file follows the [NetworkConfiguration](https://wiki.debian.org/NetworkConfiguration) specification.
+If online changes in the file are made make sure you deleted the running `cifx0` Ethernet setup with a command e.g. `ip add del x.x.x.x/x dev cifx0` before you restart the networking server after your file modifications with `/etc/init.d/networking restart`.
 Else the interface is assigned a secondary, third ... parallel setup to.

 #### Limitation